vuejs/devtools-next/docs/plugins/api.md

   name: 'vue-use',
   // title to display in the tab
   title: 'VueUse',
-  // any icon from Iconify, or a URL to an image
+  // any icon from Iconify Ic Baseline
-  icon: 'i-logos-vueuse',
+  icon: 'baseline-auto-awesome',
   // iframe view
   view: {
     type: 'iframe',